shizuo-kaji/CubicalRipser_3dim/README.md

     % pip install -U cripser

+If there is some trouble (such as "an incompatible architecture" error), please try the following:

+    % pip uninstall cripser
+    % pip install --no-binary cripser cripser

 ### Build from source
 The command-line executable should be easily build with C++11 compilers such as G++, Clang, or Microsoft C++.
 To build the command-line executable from source: